 Chief Minister acts as the link between the state cabinet and the Governor.
 He/she is responsible for communicating all the decisions of the Council of Ministers to the Governor.
 On the advice of the Chief Minister, the Governor can appoint top officials for the effective working of the State.

 Chief Minister can only advise the Governor for certain things.
-Governor also enjoys enormous powers in par with the Chief Minister.
+Governor also enjoys enormous Powers of Chief Minister.
 But the role of the Governor is only to keep a watch on the effective working of the government and Chief Minister cannot advise or interfere in the workings of the Governor.

 Forming and heading the Council of Minsters

 Since the Chief Minister is the head of the Cabinet of Ministers there are lots of powers under his/her belt.
-He/she is responsible for the formation of the state Ministry and can also remove Ministers if they are found to be violating rules and regulations.
+He/she is responsible for the formation of the state Functions Of Chief Ministers and can also remove Ministers if they are found to be violating rules and regulations.

 Chief Minister is responsible for preparing the list of people who he/she wants to induct in his/her cabinet.
 After the list of the Minister to be inducted is prepared by the Chief Minister, it is the job of the Governor to appoint them.
 And on the advice of the Chief Minister they are allocated portfolios or the departments.

 The Chief Minister also presides over the cabinet meetings and he/she can impose his/her decisions according to their wishes.
 The Chief Minister is the one who controls all the agendas of the cabinet meetings and he/she can accept or reject any proposals put forward by the cabinet.